bensakdinan/prophages_by_dehydration/README.md

 # common_prophages
-This tool is designed to identify any prophages present in any sample, and the corresponding prophage:host read depth ratios in any given sample it is present in.
+This script is designed to identify any prophages present in any sample, and the corresponding prophage:host read depth ratios in any given sample it is present in.

 This tool is designed to work on output data from PropagAtE, an active prophage identification tool.